nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-XyDuke will notify you when your Deadline task has been added successfully!
+XyDuck will notify you when your Deadline task has been added successfully!

 ![image](https://user-images.githubusercontent.com/97398371/218305122-36493a24-0c65-4fcf-8a01-ca0c235240bb.png)